 The short answer is no. Many natural rivers have pH in the 4 to 5 range and they are teeming with life, both fish as well as bacteria.
 For folks that want a more technical explanation of how bacteria can adapt to low pH conditions, this scientific journal is a good read.

 pH is tied closely to carbonate hardness (KH) which measures the amount of Carbonate (CO3) and bicarbonate (HCO3) ions in the water.
 Most water contain carbonates - and the greater the concentration of carbonate ions, the higher the pH is and the more resilient the pH is to factors that would lower it.
-For example, my tap water has a KH of 0.5 degrees whereas Cory's has tap water of KH 7 degrees; if we both added a small amount of acid to our tank, my tank's pH would fall a lot faster than his tank's.
+For example, Tank A is in a regions where tap water has a KH of 0.5 degrees whereas Tank B has tap water of KH 7 degrees; if both tanks had a small amount of acid added, Tank A's pH would fall a lot faster than Tank B.

 KH fluctuations affect livestock as changes in carbonate salt concentrations impact osmotic functions in livestock.
 This flux will be shown as changes in the pH as well.
 So pH changes due to KH changes will affect livestock, but pH changes with no change in KH will not.

 To this end, it is KH stability that matters much more in aquariums rather than pH stability.
 With the stability of the later (pH) being important only as an indication of stability of the former (KH).

 It is more an effect of historical precedence than anything else; pH is easy to test for and understand, while testing for KH requires titration.
 With the improved understanding of today's science, we should shift our emphasis more onto paying attention to KH rather than pH because that is what ultimately affects livestock/plants.